prisma/prisma-engines/query-engine/connector-test-kit-rs/README.md

 `cargo-insta` is also useful to run all the tests without having them stop at the first failure.
 Instead, it will collect all the failing snapshots and let you review them in a batch after your tests are done running.

+If you prefer, you can follow [this short video](https://www.youtube.com/watch?v=rCHrMqE4JOY) which explains how to use the tool.

 #### Step 2 - Create the test

 We intentionally leave the expected output empty as you can see below.